How to Read Ukulele TABs: Visual Guide

 The Frets

 Tab is read left to right.
-Anytime you see a number it means “pick this fret.”
-Which string line the number is one tells you what string to play the fret on.
+Anytime you see a number, it means “pick this fret” on the string that corresponds with the string line.

 The tab below tells you to pick the 3rd fret on the A-string one time: